 Some of the active learning equipment and materials that we have observed include:

 The Little Room

-The Little Room is described in detail in Dr. Nielsen's book, Space and Self, and in the article in the last edition of See/Hear.
+The Little Room is described in detail in Dr. Nielsen's book, Space and Self.
 It is a piece of equipment that provides students with a safe environment for independent play and exploration.
 Many children are more willing to tactually explore objects when they are in control of an activity and can anticipate what might happen.
 The objects in the Little Room are attached with elastic and go back to their original positions when the child lets go of them, enabling him to find them again and repeat an action as quickly and as often as he wants.
 It gives students the opportunity to work on object exploration and manipulation, object comparison, object permanence, cause and effect, spatial concept development, problem solving, independent play, recognition, anticipation, sensory integration, and spatial memory.
 The Little Room also provides the opportunity to learn about the different materials from which objects are made (paper, leather, wood, metal, etc.) and the different attributes of objects (size, weight, temperature, etc.).
 As students experience these different objects and learn about their specific characteristics, they will discover that some objects are better for some activities than others.
 They will learn that some objects make better sounds when batted at than others, some are better for mouthing, some are more interesting to touch, etc. Although the Little Room is an independent activity, it MUST be supervised at all times.

 The Position Board